Gwen Ifill Next Generation Award

 The Gwen Ifill Next Generation Award honors alumna Gwen Ifill's commitment to professional excellence, community and mentoring.
 It recognizes a professional who exhibits the promise to carry on the work of fostering civic dialogue and an informed, diverse citizenry.

-The 2019 award recipient is Yamiche Alcindor, White House Correspondent for PBS NewsHour and a mentee of Gwen’s.
+The 2019 award recipient was Yamiche Alcindor, White House Correspondent for PBS NewsHour and a mentee of Gwen’s.

 Yamiche Alcindor is the White House correspondent for PBS NewsHour and a political contributor for NBC News and MSNBC, often appearing on shows, including Morning Joe, Andrea Mitchell Reports, Hardball with Chris Matthews, and Meet the Press with Chuck Todd.